Canada signs landmark LNG energy deal with Germany - MyJoyOnline

 Reacting to Guilbeault's departure, Hodgson said Carney's Liberals are a "big tent party" with an array of views.

-Separately on Wednesday, Carney announced that Canada will be purchasing early warning aircraft technology from a Swedish manufacturer instead of US contenders.
+Separately, on Wednesday, Carney announced that Canada will purchase early-warning aircraft technology from a Swedish manufacturer rather than US contenders.

 Carney has said Canada will reduce spending on US-made military gear, saying last April that "the days of our military sending 70 cents of every dollar to the United States are over".